sunyumark/ScaDec-deep-learning-diffractive-tomography/README.md

 ![ScaDecArch](images/ScaDecArch.jpg "Visual illustration of ScaDec")

-Thanks to Jiaming for pointing out this typo.
+Thanks Jiaming for pointing out this typo.
 If you have any concerns about this paper, feel free to contact us: sun.yu@wustl.edu